keymanapp/keyman/web/src/engine/device-detect/readme.md

-## tools/device-detect
+## engine/device-detect

 This submodule provides the subset of the main engine's Web-oriented code that's used to detect the user's device in isolation from the rest of KMW code.

-At this time, said code is included as part of KMW's main source.
-It is provided here as a separate module for use in unit tests.
+Fortunately, it doesn't have any cross-references with other top-level KMW code, so it was possible to modularize in the form seen here.